gregory-halverson/ECOv003-L3T-L4T-JET/documentation/ECOv003_L3_JET_ATBD.md

 ### Purpose

 Evapotranspiration (ET) is one of the main science outputs from the ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS).
-ET is a Level-3 (L-3) product constructed from a combination of the ECOSTRESS Level-2 (L-2) Land Surface Temperature (LST) product and auxiliary data sources.
+ET is a Level-3 (L-3) product constructed from a combination of the ECOSTRESS Level-2 (L-2) Land Surface Temperature & Emissivity (LSTE) product and auxiliary data sources.

+The ECOSTRESS Collection 3 L3T JET product uses an ensemble of four evapotranspiration models (PT-JPL-SM, STIC-JPL, PM-JPL, and BESS-JPL) to produce robust evapotranspiration estimates.
+This ensemble approach combines outputs from four distinct models, each with different strengths and theoretical foundations, to reduce uncertainty and improve overall accuracy.

+Accurate modelling of ET requires consideration of many environmental and biological controls including: solar radiation, the atmospheric water vapor deficit, soil water availability, vegetation physiology and phenology.
+LST holds the unique ability to capture when and where plants experience stress, as observed by elevated temperatures which can identify areas that have a reduced capacity to evaporate or transpire water to the atmosphere.

 The rate of ET is controlled by many environmental and biological factors, including:

 - Incoming radiation
 - Atmospheric water vapor deficit